 Mercury and Air Toxic Standards (MATS) Rule.
 The Clean Air Act also provides for a comprehensive program for the control of hazardous air pollutants, commonly referred to as Maximum Achievable Control Technology ("MACT").
-For electric utility steam generating units, the Clean Air Act directed the Environmental Protection Agency (the "EPA") to perform a study of the reasonably anticipated risks to public health from the emission of the listed toxic substances from electric utility steam generating units.
-On May 3, 2011, the EPA published a proposed rule intended to reduce emissions of toxic air pollutants from power plants.
-In February 2012, the EPA published the final

-MATS rule, which is intended to reduce emissions of toxic air pollutants from power plants.
+For electric utility steam generating units, the Clean Air Act directed the U.S. Environmental Protection Agency (the "EPA") to perform a study of the reasonably anticipated risks to public health from the emission of the listed toxic substances from electric utility steam generating units.
+In February 2012, the EPA published the final MATS rule, which is intended to reduce emissions of toxic air pollutants from power plants.
 The EPA expects the emissions rate-based limits of the MATS rule to reduce emissions of heavy metals and acid gases (including mercury, arsenic, chromium, nickel, dioxins, furans, hydrogen chloride and hydrogen fluoride) from new and existing coal- and oil-fired generating units.
-Generating units have until April 2015 to comply, with some opportunity for an additional year to achieve compliance.
+All LES generating units met the compliance deadline for the MATS rule.
+The MATS rule does not apply to simple-cycle and combined-cycle stationary combustion turbines.
+Consequently, TBGS, Rokeby, and J Street are not subject to the MATS rule.